lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/terraform-test.md

      ```

    - **Expected**: Second plan shows "No changes"
+   - If second plan shows no changes: ✅ Proceed to Step 4
    - If second plan still shows changes: ❌ **Failed** - investigate further

    **If ANY drift is NOT acceptable** (doesn't match acceptable patterns):